Azure-Samples/mcp-container-ts/README.md

   mcp:index 2025-07-23T16:48:05.449Z Press Ctrl+C to stop the server +0ms
 ```

-4. To access and use the MCP server, read the [Test your MCP server with desktop MCP Clients](#test-your-mcp-server-with-desktop-mcp-clients) section below.
+4. To access and use the MCP server, read the [Use your MCP server](#test-your-mcp-server-with-desktop-mcp-clients) section below.

 <br>

 > [!NOTE]
 > When the applications starts, the server will create an [in-memory SQLite](https://www.sqlite.org/inmemorydb.html) database.
 This database is used to store the state of the tools and their interactions with the MCP server.
+>

 ## Deploying the MCP Server to Azure Container Apps